armak/Leviathan-2.0/README.md

 # Leviathan 2.0
 The new generation of 4k intro frameworks.
 Currently very early in development but seems stable and usable enough give for testing.

-## Features (Selling points)
+## "Features"
 * Kept as simple as possible, made for productivity.
-* No external dependencies, instantly reado for development.
+* No external dependencies, instantly ready for development.
 * Readymade configurations for different use cases.
 * Simple unintrusive editor mode with seeking and hot reloading.
 * Easy to customize for your needs.